Presentations for your ClassroomEngaging Be Internet Awesome presentations, right from Google Slides

 Interactive slides using Pear Deck, tailor made for the Be Internet Awesome curriculum

-Google has partnered with the educators at Pear Deck to create custom, interactive presentations to accompany the Be Internet Awesome curriculum.
+Google has partnered with the educators at Pear Deck to create custom, interactive presentations and vocabulary flashcards to accompany the Be Internet Awesome curriculum.
 Students engage and respond to questions from their individual classroom device, while teachers can:

 - Control the pace of the lesson